paul-grassi/800-63-3/sp800-63-3/front.md

 This document takes a different approach than earlier revisions by defining two separate metrics, referred to as *Level of Strength* and *Level of Confidence*.
 Level of Strength refers to the robustness of the authentication process itself, while Level of Confidence refers to the robustness of the identity proofing process and the binding between an authenticator and a specific individual.
 A mapping is provided to allow agencies using the existing Level of Assurance model to select appropriate technology based on the corresponding Level of Strength and Level of Confidence.
 The separation of these metrics better supports applications requiring strong authentication that may be pseudonymous, and the separation of authenticator issuance from the establishment of credentials binding those authenticators to individuals.

-Accordingly, with this revision SP 800-63 has been split into a family of documents as follows:
+Accordingly, with this revision SP 800-63 has been split into a family of documents organized as follows:

 - SP 800-63-3 *Electronic Authentication Guideline* - Provides guidance on general authentication issues and for using authenticators, credentials, and assertions together in an information system.